NEW Program FAQs - Kenneth Rainin Foundation

 What financials do I need to submit with my application?

 Project budgets will be required from all applicants.
 Applicants can elect to use The Common Application project budget template.
 We recommend including detailed budget notes to provide panelists with insight into your budget calculations.
+Budget notes provide crucial information for panelists as they evaluate applications, especially as it relates to artist or community compensation.

 We will only request applicant financial statements (such as profit and loss statements and balance sheets) from applicants we are recommending for funding.